Apostolic Vicariate of the London District

 The Apostolic Vicariate of the London District was an ecclesiastical jurisdiction of the Catholic Church in England and Wales.
 It was led by a vicar apostolic who was a titular bishop.
 The apostolic vicariate was created in 1688 and was dissolved in 1850, when its former area was replaced by the episcopal sees of Westminster and Southwark.

 Background

-Soon after the accession of Queen Elizabeth I, in 1559, the bishops of England and Wales were forced to choose between taking the Oath of Supremacy, thus denying the authority of the Pope, and losing their episcopal sees.
+Soon after the accession of Queen Elizabeth I, in 1559, the bishops of England and Wales were forced to choose between taking the Oath of Supremacy and thus denying the authority of the Pope or losing their episcopal sees.
 Those who chose to continue their allegiance to Rome were subsequently deposed and replaced in their sees by priests of the Church of England.
-Most of the deposed Bishops were imprisoned in various locations and died in captivity over a period of years, though some left the country and continued their work overseas.
+Most of the deposed Bishops were imprisoned in various locations and died in captivity over a period of years though some left the country and continued their work overseas.
 The last of the deposed bishops was Thomas Goldwell, Bishop of St Asaph, who died in Rome on April 3, 1585.